How to Make a Minimal Fall Wreath

 - A grapevine wreath (on the smaller side)

-- Some ribbon or frayed fabric/canvas
+- Some ribbon or frayed fabric, canvas, or burlap

 - A few toothpicks